Bubberstation/Bubberstation/bubber_archive/Limastation/README.txt

 ## General Information

-Limastation is a medium map ported from Talestation in the early days of Bubberstation.
+Limastation is a medium sized map ported from Talestation in the early days of Bubberstation.

 ## ARCHIVAL REASON